geeknik/my-awesome-stars/README.md

 - [Swordfish-Security/Pentest-In-Docker](https://github.com/Swordfish-Security/Pentest-In-Docker) - Docker image to exploit RCE, try for pentest methods and test container security solutions (trivy, falco and etc.)
 - [briskinfosec/BNPT_Docker](https://github.com/briskinfosec/BNPT_Docker) - Docker for Network Penetration testing
-- [RAJANAGORI/Nightingale](https://github.com/RAJANAGORI/Nightingale) - It's a Docker Environment for Pentesting which having all the required tool for VAPT.
+- [RAJANAGORI/Nightingale](https://github.com/RAJANAGORI/Nightingale) - Nightingale Docker for Pentesters is a comprehensive Dockerized environment tailored for penetration testing and vulnerability assessment.
+It comes preconfigured with all essential tools and utilities
 - [aaaguirrep/offensive-docker](https://github.com/aaaguirrep/offensive-docker) - Offensive Docker is an image with the more used offensive tools to create an environment easily and quickly to launch assessment to the targets.
 - [westonsteimel/container-library-firefox](https://github.com/westonsteimel/container-library-firefox) - Firefox in a docker container